is-hoku/Halide_Preparation/README.md

 # UsingOpencv
 A set of functions for mutual conversion between Halide and Opencv formats.
-I referred to the article by Professor Fukushima.(https://qiita.com/fukushima1981/items/61e226f0c7987f9aa970)
+I referred to the article by Associate Professor Fukushima.(https://qiita.com/fukushima1981/items/61e226f0c7987f9aa970)